projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 The PCI emulation device will make use of interrupt APIs as well for its interrupt injection.

-PCI Host Bridge and hierarchy
+PCI Host Bridge and Hierarchy
 =============================

 There is PCI host bridge emulation in DM.
 The bus hierarchy is